MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/guides/hololens-permissions.md

 Version 7.0 of Dynamics 365 Guides [introduced a new main menu and the ability to make calls from HoloLens](new.md).
 To use these new features in the HoloLens app, you must provide permission to use HoloLens eye tracking, the HoloLens camera, and the HoloLens microphone.

-When you open the HoloLens app for the first time in Dynamics 365 Guides version 7.0, you're prompted to provide these permissions through three separat dialog boxes.
+When you open the HoloLens app for the first time in Dynamics 365 Guides version 7.0, you're prompted to provide these permissions through three separate dialog boxes.
 For example, you'll see the following dialog box to provide permission to use the eye tracker.

 ![Permissions dialog box for eye tracker.](media/hololens-permissions-eye-tracker.PNG "Permissions dialog box for eye tracker")